ZhongweiL/CSCI-39548-final-project-client/README.md

 # client-starter-code

-This repository is the client (front-end) starter code for Final Project (CRUD Application).
+This repository is the client (front-end) code for Final Project (CRUD Application) of Web Development course at Hunter college.

 ### Use the following steps to set up and run the client (front-end) application on your local machine
 1. Download the GitHub repository ZIP file to your local machine and unzip it.